Q. What is Amazon Elastic File System?

-Amazon EFS is designed to provide performance for a broad spectrum of workloads and applications, including big data and analytics, media processing workflows, content management, web serving, and home directories.
+Amazon EFS provides performance for a broad spectrum of workloads and applications: big data and analytics, media processing workflows, content management, web serving, and home directories.

 Amazon EFS Standard storage classes are ideal for workloads that require the highest levels of durability and availability.

-Amazon EFS One Zone storage classes are ideal for workloads such as development, build, and staging environments, as well as applications such as analytics, simulation, and media transcoding, and for backups or replicas of on-premises data that don’t require multi-AZ resilience.
+EFS One Zone storage classes are ideal for workloads such as development, build, and staging environments.
+They are also ideal for analytics, simulation, and media transcoding, and for backups or replicas of on-premises data that don’t require Multi-AZ resilience.

-Q. When should I use Amazon EFS vs. Amazon EBS vs. Amazon S3?
+Q: When should I use Amazon EFS vs. Amazon Elastic Block Store (Amazon EBS) vs. Amazon S3?

 AWS offers cloud storage services to support a wide range of storage workloads.

-Amazon Elastic Block Store (EBS) is a block-level storage service for use with EC2.
-Amazon EBS can deliver performance for workloads that require the lowest-latency access to data from a single EC2 instance.
+Amazon EBS is a block-level storage service for use with EC2.
+EBS can deliver performance for workloads that require the lowest-latency access to data from a single EC2 instance.

-Amazon Simple Storage Service (S3) is an object storage service.
-Amazon S3 makes data available through an internet API that can be accessed anywhere.
+Amazon S3 is an object storage service.
+S3 makes data available through an internet API that can be accessed anywhere.